michel-mata/IRMO.jl/README.md

 Expected installation and precompilation time is 5 minutes.

 ## Demo
-For a demo, run the following code:
+For a demo, run the file `demo.jl` or the following code:
 ```julia
 # Load packages
 include("./setup.jl")